What happens when you come off the pill?

 Continue reading below

-What happens to your hormones when you come off the pill?
+What happens when you come off the pill?

-According to O'Sullivan, no matter how long you've been taking the contraceptive pill - whether it's 10 years or 10 days, the hormones clear from your body very quickly when you stop taking them.
+According to O'Sullivan, no matter how long you've been taking the contraceptive pill, the hormones clear from your body very quickly when you stop taking them.
+Other changes include your periods returning to normal and the return of previous hormone related issues.

-Your periods and fertility go back to 'normal' - although what's normal for you might have changed since you started taking the pill."
+After you stop taking the pill, your periods go back to 'normal' - although what's normal for you might have changed since you started taking the pill.

 Regardless of how long you've been on the pill, there's no truth in the myth that the synthetic hormones build up.
-Once you come off, your natural menstrual cycle returns to releasing different amounts of hormones at different times - instead of the regular dose of hormones you get on the pill - and this may affect how you feel throughout the month.
+Once you come off, your natural menstrual cycle returns to releasing different amounts of hormones at different times - instead of the regular dose of hormones you get on the pill.
+This may affect how you feel throughout the month.

 "If you've been taking the pill for a while then other things in your life have probably changed, and this might mean your menstrual cycle is now different to how it was before the pill," O'Sullivan says.